What is Virgin Hyperloop One?

-No, but we share the same goal of wanting to see Hyperloop become a reality worldwide.
+No, but we share the same goal of wanting to see hyperloop become a reality worldwide.

-How is Hyperloop different from high-speed trains?
+How is hyperloop different from high-speed trains?

 There are four key differences.
 It’s faster, as in two to three times faster than the fastest high-speed rail.
 It’s on-demand and direct.
 Trains follow a schedule and typically have multiple stops.
 Hyperloop leaves when you’re ready to go, and pods can depart up to several times per minute and can transport passengers and cargo direct to their destination with no stops along the way.
-It’s environmentally friendly, with a smaller civil engineering footprint, more efficient energy consumption and no direct emissions or noise.
-It’s less expensive and different technology: High-speed rail and maglev trains require power along the entire track.
+It’s environmentally friendly, with a smaller environmental impact, more efficient energy consumption and no direct emissions or noise.
+It’s less expensive and different technology: High-speed rail and traditional maglev trains require power along the entire track.
 As a result, the track costs more to build and more to operate.
-Hyperloop One achieves better performance for less cost.
+Virgin Hyperloop One achieves better performance for less cost.

-How fast is Hyperloop?
+How fast is hyperloop?

 We estimate that the top speed for a passenger vehicle or light cargo will be 670 miles per hour or 1080 kilometers per hour.
 That is 2-3 times faster than high-speed rail and magnetic levitation trains, and 10-15 times faster than traditional rail.
 The average speed vehicles will travel vary based on the route and customer requirements.